gaumarjos/T1-P3-CarND-Behavioral-Cloning/writeup_report.md

 After observing this, I decided to switch to a more complex architecture, the one proposed by Nvidia in their [paper](https://arxiv.org/pdf/1604.07316v1.pdf)

-Before stepping into the details of the architecure, it's worth mentioning that, as a first step, the images are cropped (so the NN could concetrate only on the road and forget about the landscape) and the data normalized.
+Before stepping into the details of the architecture, it's worth mentioning that, as a first step, the images are cropped (so the NN could concetrate only on the road and forget about the landscape) and the data normalized.
 Both activities were performed using Keras modules.

 I tried different initializations methods for weights and biases, such as zeros, truncated normal, lecun uniform and glorot normal and, after observing the results, decided for the latter, that allowed the network to converge faster to smaller validation loss values.
 This initialization, based on the node fan_in and fan_out, is also very similar to the one I used when classifying traffic signs in project 2.

 To reduce overfitting I tried diffent combinations of dropout layers and drop probabilities.
 In the end, I decided to apply a 25% drop probability after each convolutional layer in the network, leaving out the fully connected layers.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

 As already mentioned, the architecture proposed by Nvidia in their [paper](https://arxiv.org/pdf/1604.07316v1.pdf) was used.